zhupan007/Detection_3D/README.md

 This is the first 3D object detection network optimized for building primitives.
 Potential applications: as-built BIM, indoor map reconstruction.

 # Task
 * Input: point cloud of indoor building.
 * Five objects: wall, window, door, ceiling, floor
 * Output: 3D bounding boxes of objectis

 # Data
 We have constructed the first large-scale synthetic as-built BIM dataset (SYNBIM).
+The dataset will be opened very soon.
 * 6550 buildings: 5239 for training + 1311 for test
 * Average foot area of each building is 471.936 m^2.
 Total area reaches 3.093 km^2.